Synopsik/DiscordBot/README.md

 >
 > python-dotenv is used to interact with .env files

-9. Create environment file through text editor, save as all files and name it `.env`
+9. Create environment file through text editor.

+    When saving, as the file type select all files, then name it `.env`
 ```
 # example .env file
 BOT_TOKEN="TOKEN_EXAMPLE_CODE"
 ```

+---

 ### Develop Project